grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 ## Provisioning

-You can choose to create your alerting resources (alert rules, notification policies, and so on) in the Grafana UI; configmaps, files and configuration management systems using file-based provisioning; and in Terraform using API-based provisioning.
+You can create your alerting resources (alert rules, notification policies, and so on) in the Grafana UI; configmaps, files and configuration management systems using file-based provisioning; and in Terraform using API-based provisioning.

 {{% docs/reference %}}
 [notification-policies]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/alerting/fundamentals/notification-policies"